frankframework/frank-manual/docs/source/deploying/database.rst

 Configuring the Database
 ========================

 Frank developers write Frank configurations that may access a database.
-This database is referenced in Frank configurations by its so-called JNDI name (Java Naming and Directory Interface).
-The JNDI name of a database starts with ``jdbc/`` and after the ``/`` comes some unique name.
+This database is referenced in Frank configurations by its name.
+The name of a database starts with ``jdbc/`` and after the ``/`` comes some unique name.
 As a system administrator it is your job to configure the database that belongs to the name referenced in the Frank configuration.
 You may also have to take care of the database driver, see the next section :ref:`deployingDatabaseDriver`.

 Introduction to ``resources.yml``
 ---------------------------------